leoskitot/Education/README.md

 # Education

-you can lear how to use some tools for analysing network linux and sql.
+you can learm how to use some tools for analysing network linux and sql.